carnivorecain/the-runner/README.md

 # the-runner
-student game project for intro to programming class

-HOW TO INSTALL
+*** HOW TO INSTALL ***

+SYSTEM REQUIREMENTS

+Windows, MacOS, or Linux

+Python 3.6.0 or newer

+IDLE (Integrated Development and Learning Environment)

+PyGame

+RUNNING THE GAME

+1. Open TheRunner.py

+2. Run code through shell in IDLE

+3. Enjoy!

-HOW TO PLAY
+*** HOW TO PLAY ***

+You are the robot.
+Time your jumps to avoid crashing into the buildings!

+Jump - ↑
+Start - Space
+Pause/Unpause - P or Esc
+Restart - R
+Quit - Q

-CREDITS
+*** CREDITS ***

 DESIGN & PROGRAMMING